gregmac/Swagger.Net/README.md

 Introduction
 ------------

-Swagger.Net will expose any apis the inherit from the ApiController in the new ASP.NET Web API.
+Swagger.Net will expose any apis the inherit from the ApiController in the new [ASP.NET Web API](http://www.asp.net/web-api).

-Swagger UI is not included.
-Just point your instance of Swagger UI at http://YOUR_URL/api/swagger to expose all of the APIs that you have built.
+Swagger UI is included.
+If you roll your own somewhere, just point your instance of [Swagger UI](https://github.com/wordnik/swagger-ui) at http://YOUR_URL/api/swagger to expose all of the APIs that you have built.

-Swagger.Net uses a combination of the Web API ApiExplorer class and XML Documentation you write in your /// blocks.
+Swagger.Net uses a combination of the Web API [ApiExplorer](http://msdn.microsoft.com/en-us/library/system.web.http.description.apiexplorer(v=vs.108).aspx) class and XML Documentation you write in your /// blocks.

 One article that helped me tremendously: [Generating a Web API using ApiExplorer] (http://blogs.msdn.com/b/yaohuang1/archive/2012/05/21/asp-net-web-api-generating-a-web-api-help-page-using-apiexplorer.aspx).

+Swagger.NET conforms to the [Swagger specification](http://swagger.wordnik.com/spec) to support all swagger components including client code gen.

 Requirements
 ------------